 - Cranberry Orange fresh chicken sausages, which we enjoyed with a rice pilaf

 - Italian Herb chicken sausages with balsamic vinegar, which are great in pasta sauces

 Other dinner varieties include Mango Chipotle, Tequila Lime with fresh cilantro, and Spicy Jalapeno with roasted peppers.
-There’s also Sweet Lemon with Tarragon, Buffalo Style (which were wonderful on a pizza I made), and Roasted Garlic with onion, plus a few more—certainly enough variety to suit every taste.
+There’s also Sweet Lemon with Tarragon, Buffalo Style, and Roasted Garlic with onion, plus a few more—certainly enough variety to suit every taste.

 Can You Stop at Just One?

 The flavors are well balanced, and even though I admit there were some taste combinations my husband and I might not normally choose in a sausage (like the blueberry ones), we were pleasantly surprised.
 Al Fresco chicken sausages are juicy and delicious, with a great mouthfeel.